For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 This course focuses on the basic techniques of performing and planning undercover operations.
 The course is primarily intended for individuals with minimal or no experience working in an undercover capacity.
 Students will learn critical issues of working undercover to include techniques, undercover identity, and types of undercover and planning.

-Body Language & Deception in High Risk Environments
+Body Language and Deception in High Risk Environments

 This three-day training is designed to give the student an overall understanding of body language, personality differences, and deception.
 The class combines lecture, video presentations, and exercises into a well-rounded understanding of the subject.
 The student will also learn how to anticipate violent encounters before common signs of violence occur.
 This class will also focus on articulating observations in reports and making them court defensible,